polycentric-game/polycentric-web/content/Articles/Sketches Toward a Theory of the Protocol Underground.md

 date: 2024-07-10
 ---
 ### Sketches Toward a Theory of the Protocol Underground
-July 10, 2024
+*
-*By Exeunt & the Open Protocol Research Group*
+By Exeunt & the Open Protocol Research Group*

 *The movement Philip groans—­ the undercommons, the underlanguage, underground, underwater, which is the ­ people’s macrophone—­ wants to know/make the relationship between form and instability, when the informal becomes a form of life precisely insofar as it is where forms of life come from.­ There is an ecol­ogy of unaccountable self-­positing, unaccountable­ because what’s more and less than self, disposed and without position or deposition, makes this positing in refusing being bought and sold.
 The logistics—­ the analogistics, the ecologistics—of the unaccountable population is barely audible, given only in distortion, which is our plain of code.*